hungpham2511/toppra/README.md

 ## Multi-contact and torque bounds examples
-To use these functionalities, the following libraries are needed:
+To use these functionality, the following libraries are needed:

 1. [openRAVE](https://github.com/rdiankov/openrave)
 2. [pymanoid](https://github.com/stephane-caron/pymanoid)